isustatistics/Website-Workshop/README.md

 1. Search for the markdown file for the section you want to delete eg ‘content/home/talks.md’
 2. Add a line active: false  below the line headless: true

+### Activate LaTex (to use on the website)

+1. Go to params.yaml file in ‘config/_default’ folder
+2. Under the site features, enable math option.
+This can be done by changing enable: false to enable: true

 ### Change your work experience.

 ### Adding your CV.